 Milan Design Week is one of the highlights of the year at Go Modern.
 The international furniture show, Salone del Mobile, spread across 20 exhibition halls is packed with exciting new designs and stands that, in some cases, could be theatre sets.

 The city of Milan comes alive with visitors (the official figure for the show alone is a staggering 372,151) with pop-up shops, street installations, show room openings and a few cocktail parties thrown in for good measure.
+Known for it’s food, fashion and museums in Milan – Italy is at the center of the socio-culture world of today.
 And it’s where we see the latest designs from our partners and keep an eagle-eye out for new products that we know our customers will love.

 Materials and craftsmanship were the buzz-words, with heaps of individuality thrown in for good measure.
 Glass, wood, metals and beautiful finishes including hand-painted touches.